 There are now ATMs on the island.
 There are several money changers also on the island but they charge a great deal in commission and give variable rates of exchange.
 Make sure you have enough cash to see through your visit before leaving Bali.

 Can we settle our bill with a credit card?

 Yes you can.
 Both World Diving and Pondok Baruna accept payment by VISA or Mastercard.
-In Indonesia there is usually a surcharge of 3% on all credit card transactions.

 Are the dive sites around Nusa Lembongan and Nusa Penida suitable for inexperienced divers?

 Yes!
 We time our daily trips so that our guests dive while there is an incoming tide.
 That way the currents are gentle and divers of all abilities can enjoy the underwater scenery.
 Our dive groups are small – a maximum of four divers – so that guests are grouped with others of similar ability and dive to their own level of capability and experience.

 Is it possible to dive with World Diving for a day if staying over on mainland Bali?

 Generally we would advise against planning a day trip out here to dive with us.
 If we are leaving at about 10.00 a.m. it is just possible to return to Bali on the same day, using the speedboats Arthamas or Rocky.
 However, if you are based in Kuta or Ubud, it will make for a very hectic day.
 It is better, if possible, to stay overnight, so that the tide time is no longer crucial.